grscheller/neovim-notes/notes/07-MultipleWindows.md

 | `<C-w>>` | increase active window width 1 char    |
 | `<C-w><` | decrease active window width 1 char    |

 I tend not to use these directly.
 Instead I use them in other key bindings, or just use the mouse.

+---

 ## Tab pages

-Allows one to group related windows together.
-A Tab in vim is a collection of one or more windows.
-With mouse support, can switch between windows via clicking the "tab".
+Remember, a tab in vim is a collection of one or more windows.

 | Command             | Description                           |
 |:------------------- |:------------------------------------- |